Police killed in new violence in Myanmar's Rakhine State

 "Rather than deal with ongoing atrocities, the government tried to hide behind the Advisory Commission," said Matthew Smith, the CEO of human rights group Fortify Rights.
 "The Commission responded with concrete recommendations to end violations, and the government should act on them without delay."

-Phil Robertson, the deputy Asia director at Human Rights Watch, also praised the commission's work and said "the ball is now in Suu Kyi's court."
+Outside observers are also concerned that authorities could ignore some of the report's findings in favor of a similar inquiry by the Myanmar government, which Human Rights Watch called "inept."

-"The Commission has developed an impressive set of common-sense, focused recommendations that if fully implemented could bring the sort of progress that has been missing in Rakhine State for decades," he said.
+Robertson says now that the commission's findings are now public, "the ball is now in Suu Kyi's court."

-"We should seize this opportunity to lead Rakhine State out of this morass using these recommendations and operating with the blessings of the UN and governments around the world."
+"We want to see a firm agreement to implement these recommendations, to say very clearly what's going to be done," he said.
+"The statement so far has been, we'll implement what we can depending on the situation on the ground.
+You couldn't get more vague than that."